kukuu/JS-TestPlatform/debugging/README.md

 #### Step 5.
 Cover lateral damage.

-At this stage you are almost ready to start coding the fix, but you have to cover your ass before you change the code, so you create or gather (if already created) all the unit tests for the code which is around where you will do the changes so that you will be sure after completing the modification that you won’t have break anything else.
+At this stage you are almost ready to start coding the fix, but you have to gather (if already created) all the unit tests for the code which is around where you will do the changes so that you will be sure after completing the modification that you won’t have break anything else.
 If you run this unit tests, they all should pass.

 #### Step 6.
 Fix the error.